ShaunK79/ShaunK79/README.md

 - 👋 Hi, I’m @ShaunK79
 - 👀 I’m interested in building simple, affective and creative websites.
 I enjoy problem solving with a keen eye for detail.
-I also enjoy painting and sports.
 - 🌱 I’m currently learning on Zero To Mastery Web Developer course
 - 💞️ I’m looking to collaborate on ZTM, GitHub and Discord
 - 📫 How to reach me ...Discord-SKriel